+VIII.
 Waste Handling Procedures

+Trace contaminants within the Fluorinert do not automatically render liquid a hazardous waste.
+Only when MARS program personnel deem the Fluorinert to no longer meet the performance specifications and, as such, has no further use at MBARI, does the Fluorinert become a waste and, as such, a hazardous waste.

 Collect waste FC-77 in labeled containers, drums.
 Select the size of container for volume of waste collected.
 Label as “Hazardous Waste” indicate date of collection and contents, i.e., waste Fluorinert.
 Contact Patrick Whaling for correct labels and request for transfer of waste to Hazardous Materials/Waste Building.

 For waste purge water, determine the pH and presence/absence of HF (via fluoride ion probe).
 If pH is > 2.0, then the waste purge water is not hazardous waste and may be discharged to a sanitary sewer (not to storm drain).